Shelly Boshart Davis: Early life and career

 Boshart Davis grew up in the Mid-Willamette Valley on her family's farm.
 She earned her Bachelor of Science in Business Administration from Oregon State University.
-In 2018, Boshart Davis took over her family's trucking company.
+In 2018, Boshart Davis, with Macey Wessels, purchased Boshart Trucking from her parents.

 She serves on the Government Affairs Committee for the Albany Chamber of Commerce, and previously sat on the local United Way board.
 In 2016, she was appointed to the Linn County Budget Committee.
 She is involved with the Linn County Farm Bureau, Oregon Women for Agriculture, Oregon Trucking Association, and Oregon Seed Council.
 Nationally, she has served as president for the U.S. Forage Export Council, and she sits on the advisory committee for the Agriculture Transportation Coalition.
 Boshart Davis has been involved in agricultural education in the Mid-Valley area, sitting on the board for the nonprofit association, Oregon Aglink, and volunteering with three local schools through the Adopt-A-Farmer program.